-ABSTRACT: We consider the problem of approximating nonsingular surfaces which are implicitly represented by equations of the form f(x, y, z) = 0.
-Our correctness criterion is isotopy of the approximate surface to the exact surface.
-We focus on methods based on domain subdivision using numerical primitives.
-Such methods are practical and has adaptive and local complexity.
+ABSTRACT: We consider the problem of computing isotopic approximations of nonsingular surfaces which are implicitly represented by equations of the form f(x, y, z) = 0.
+This mesh generation problem has seen much recent progress.
+We focus on methods based on domain subdivision using numerical primitives because of their practical adaptive complexity.
 Previously, Snyder (1992) and Plantinga-Vegter (2004) have introduced techniques based on parametrizability and non-local isotopy, respectively.
 In our previous work (SoCG 2009), we synthesized these two techniques into a highly efficient and practical algorithm for curves.
 In this paper, we extend our approach to surfaces.
-The extension is by no means routine: the correctness arguments and analysis are considerably more complex.
+The extension is by no means routine, as the correctness arguments and analysis are considerably more complex.
 Unlike the 2-D case, a new phenomenon arises in which local rules for constructing surfaces are no longer sufficient.

 We treat two important extensions, to exploit anisotropic subdivision and to allow arbitrary geometry for the region-of-interest (ROI).
-Anisotropy means that we allow boxes to be split into 2, 4 or 8 subboxes with bounded aspect ratio.
+Anisotropy means that we allow boxes to be split into 2, 4 or 8 children which are rectangular boxes with bounded aspect ratio.
 Using ROI allows our algorithms to be extremely "local", and anisotropy increases their adaptivity.